MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/heap-snapshots.md

 ### Comparison view

 Find leaked objects by comparing multiple snapshots to each other.
-To verify that a certain application operation does not create leaks (for example, usually a pair of direct and reverse operations, like opening a document, and then closing it, should not leave any garbage), you can follow the scenario below:
+Usually, a pair of direct and reverse operations, such as opening a document and then closing it, shouldn't leave any garbage.

+To verify that a certain application operation doesn't create leaks:

 1. Take a heap snapshot before performing an operation.

-1. Perform an operation (interact with a page in some way that you believe to be causing a leak).
+1. Perform an operation.
+That is, interact with a page in some way that might be causing a leak.

-1. Perform a reverse operation (do the opposite interaction and repeat it a few times).
+1. Perform a reverse operation.
+That is, do the opposite interaction and repeat it a few times.

 1. Take a second heap snapshot and change the view of this one to **Comparison**, comparing it to **Snapshot 1**.

 In the **Comparison** view, the difference between two snapshots is displayed.
 When expanding a total entry, added and deleted object instances are shown.